benpetit/benpetit.github.io/about.md

 I am also highly interested in the statistical aspects of financial markets.
 At Ecole polytechnique, I worked with Prof. Jean-Philippe Bouchaud on some applications of control theory to trading.
 In 2018, I spent 6 months at Tower Research Capital in New York, where I worked on some applications of nonlinear machine learning techniques to high-frequency trading.

-I also really enjoy teaching.
+I really enjoy teaching.
 I was a teaching assistant in Mathematics at Lycee Sainte-Genevieve in the academic year 2016-2017, conducting weekly oral examinations for undergraduates (linear algebra, real analysis, probability and group theory among other things).
 More recently, I have been a teaching assistant at Stanford for CS221 (AI: Principles and Techniques), in Fall 2018 and Spring 2019.

 In my free time, I play a lot of music (acoustic and electric guitar).
 I also enjoy traveling and solving interesting puzzles.